 Similar to other specialists we will obtain your history and details, then perform an expert physical examination.

-And this is where most physicians will make a clinical decision based on the limited information or send you out for a very expensive MRI that will take weeks to obtain; However at Southern Healthcare Alliance we don’t stop there.
+And this is where most physicians will make a clinical decision based on the limited information or send you out for a very expensive MRI that will take weeks to obtain; However at Southern Neurology, Physical Medicine & Rehabilitation, we don’t stop there.

 During the very same visit you will be sat down in front of a state of the art, high resolution ultrasound machine, specifically set up for evaluation of the musculoskeletal structures of the shoulder.
 A dynamic evaluation will be performed with you able to see the structures moving in real time and see for yourself any findings, if present, while it’s being explained to you in clear, easy to understand terms.